|Tomato, Mozzarella & Chorizo Salad with Caperberries.|

 Tomato, Mozzarella & Chorizo Salad with Caperberries

-4 large, ripe, sweet tomatoes
+4 large, ripe tomatoes

 12 large, thin slices chorizo sausage